Written By

 2. Gather the necessary documentation to support your claim, particularly your medical records.
 The law firm may be able to help.

-3. Be sure to work with a lawyer you feel comfortable with and who offers clear, consistent communication.
-Your lawyer will discuss the case with you and explain the process going forward.
+3. Be sure to work with a lawyer you feel comfortable with.
+This lawyer should offer clear, consistent communication.
+Your lawyer can discuss the case with you and explain the process.

-4. Based on your discussions and documents, your law firm will determine the best approach for filing and the specifics of your claim.
+4. Your discussions and documents can help your law firm determine the best filing approach and the specifics of your claim.

-5. Your lawyer will file the claim for you and manage the process such as discovery, negotiating a settlement or taking the case to court.
+5. Your lawyer can file the claim for you and manage the process.
+This includes tasks such as discovery, negotiating a settlement or taking the case to court.

-Finding the right representation for you can make a significant difference in your litigation experience.
-Potential compensation from a settlement or successful verdict depends upon the specifics of your individual case.
+Finding the best representation for you can significantly impact your litigation experience.
+Your potential compensation from a settlement or verdict depends on the details of your case.
 Your lawyer will work to get you the maximum compensation possible.

 Please seek the advice of a qualified professional before making decisions about your health or finances.